Sexual Harassment in the Workplace

 Sexual Harassment Training Course

-The Preventing Discrimination and Harassment course is available in four versions:
+The Preventing Discrimination and Harassment course is available in these versions:

 The course is comprised of bite-sized episodes presented in a Netflix-style news format.
 Episodes feature interactive videos that challenge employees to decide on the best approach to difficult, realistic work situations.